rpede/tutorial-deploy-flyio/README.md

 ## Fly.io

+> [!IMPORTANT]
+> This section assumes that you have flyctl installed.
+> See [Install flyctl](https://fly.io/docs/flyctl/install/) for instructions on
+> how to install it.

 The whole compose thing was a bit of a side-quest.
 Now, back to the main quest-line.
 Getting our app deployed to fly.io.